mikke89/RmlUiDoc/pages/cpp_manual/rcss.md

 `Box` shorthands are for shorthands such as `margin`{:.prop}, `padding`{:.prop}, etc, that define four values for the top, right, bottom and left sides (in that order) of a box.
 If a `Box` shorthand is invoked with fewer than four values, the standard CSS rules apply; that is, one value will be replicated across all four sides.
 Two values will be set to the vertical and horizontal sides.
 Three values will be set to the top, horizontal sides, and bottom.

-#### Defining custom value parsers
+#### User-defined value parsers

-If you want to define more complicated parsers for your property values, you can do so by registering a custom property parser before you register you custom properties.
+If you want to define more complicated parsers for your property values, you can do so by registering a new property parser before you register any user-defined properties.
 The base class for all property parsers is `Rml::PropertyParser`; start by inheriting from this and implementing the single pure virtual function:

 ```cpp
 // Called to parse a RCSS declaration.